Monte Cristo Railway. Photo credit: WESLB via Flickr CC

 Distance from Seattle: 175 miles round-trip, 4.5 hours of driving time

-The route: From Seattle, head north on State Route 522 E through Snohomish, then on SR-92 E to Granite Falls and the Mountain Loop Highway.
+The route: From Seattle, head north on SR-522 E. through Snohomish, then on SR-92 E. to Granite Falls and the Mountain Loop Highway.
 The road twists and turns through the emerald canyons of the central Cascades until you reach Darrington.
-SR-530 W takes you from Darrington to Interstate 5, and that takes you back home.
+SR-530 W. takes you from Darrington back home via I-5.

 Stops along the way